feelp0/peepo-engine-2d/README.md

   -Scene managment;
   -UI and UI events (atm OnPointerEnter, OnPointerExit, OnClick);

-# Can i use this?
+# Can you use this?
-Why sould you?
+Why should you?
 Well if you really want of course! but I'm pretty sure there are better custom engine around :)